 6. The Arcus Sublimis then sends a branch to the ulnar side of the little finger.
-Afterwards in succession three digital branches are sent off, which, arriving at the interstices between the heads of the metacarpal bones, each divides into two branches to supply the sides of the fingers which are opposite to each other; one branch is called Digito-radial, the other Digito-ulnar, according to the side of the finger on which the artery may be placed.
+Afterwards in succession three digital branches are sent off, which, arriving at the interstices between the heads of their respective metacarpal bones, each divides into two branches to supply the sides of the fingers which are opposite to each other; one branch is called Digito-radial, the other Digito-ulnar, according to the side of the finger on which the artery may be placed.
+In this way the radial side of the little finger, both sides of the ring finger, both sides of the middle finger, and the ulnar side of the fore finger are supplied.